VieroFamico/VieroFamico/README.md

       <td><img src=""/></td>
     </tr>
     <tr>
-      <td valign="text-top">**Lost Place** is a top down shooter horror game that was made as part of BGDC Talent Group Program.
+      <td valign="text-top">**Lost Place** is a Horror Top Down Shooter game that was made as part of BGDC Talent Group Program.
 The game is about a detective who wakes up in a dark room with no memories of how he got there.</td>
       <td valign="text-top"">**Nanobot Survival** is a 2D Roguelike Survival game.
 In this game you will control a nanobot that was put into a human body to protect them against illness and disease.<div></div></td>
     </tr>
     <tr>